DarkEnergyScienceCollaboration/CS2.1/CS2.1.2/doc/proposed_galaxy_schema.rst

 - A library (or a pointer to a library) of SEDs associated with each galaxy (if applicable).
 - An indication of the specific version of the LSST bandpass throughputs used to calculate magnitudes.

+The minimal schema for cosmological simulations will be:

 +-------------------+------------+----------------+-----------------------------+-----------------+------------+----------+
 | Quantity          | Units      | Truth/Observed | Definition                  | Working Group   | Input      | Accuracy |
 |                   |            |                |                             | Use Case        | For...     | Required |